grpc/grpc.io/content/en/docs/guides/error.md

 ### Language Support

-Examples code is avilable for multiple languages on how to deal with standard errors as well as with the richer error details.
+Examples code is available for multiple languages on how to deal with standard errors as well as with the richer error details.

 | Language | Example                        |